Low Cost – In order to cover the costs of our training provision, we charge the low price of £40 per delegate.

 Who Is The Course For?

-The training is intended for anyone whose work (or life) brings them into contact with people from a range of religion and belief identities – whether service users, customers or colleagues.
+The training is intended for anyone whose work brings them into contact with people from a range of religion and belief identities – whether service users, customers or colleagues.
 Of course, those who wish to attend because of a general interest in the topic are also very welcome!

 Please get in touch if you have any access needs or want to discuss the course.